Kwahu: Paragliding Festival

 The Ghana Tourism Authority in an attempt to promote domestic tourism, launched the Kwahu Easter Paragliding Festival at Atibie in Kwahu in 2005.
 This festival is an annual event which is held during every Easter in the month of April.
 During the event, seasoned pilots are invited to participate and thousands of people visit Odweano Mountain at Kwahu Atibie.

 Akwasidaekese Festival

 This is celebrated annually as the last Akwasidae of the year.
-The festival provides the community to commune and communicate with their ancestors, take stock of their activities as a people, plan ahead of coming years and thank God for His protection and provision over the years.
+The festival provides the community to commune and communicate with their ancestors, take stock of their activities as a people, plan for the coming years and thank God for His protection and provision over the years.